A time to hibernate & innovate

 While Arthur’s Pass is a popular route for those wanting to head the scenic way to the West Coast, few people actually take the time to explore the variety of trails on offer.
-Sure, a short walk to the Devil Punchbowl Waterfall is nice (and we can totally do that), but there is so much more to see in this absolutely stunning and characteristic region.
+Sure, a short walk to the Devils Punchbowl Waterfall is nice (and we can totally do that), but there is so much more to see in this absolutely stunning and characteristic region.

 We can trail run (one of my favourite outdoor hobbies) or hike up to the hut – simply select your preference below in the extras.
 You can also chat with me once you booked the trip about the requirements.